- Who We Are

 Christian M. Keiner

-Mr. Keiner is a shareholder with more than 30 years of legal experience.
+Mr. Keiner is a shareholder with more than 35 years legal experience.
 He represents community college districts, school districts, county offices of education, and other public entities in civil litigation, labor and personnel matters, and general governance and administrative law matters.
 He is a highly experienced litigator, having represented clients in numerous cases at the trial and appellate levels in state and federal courts.
 Many of Mr. Keiner's clients have been with him for more than two decades, a testament to his practice approach of accessible legal counsel and strong client advocacy.

 Since he began his legal career in 1980, Mr. Keiner has focused on the representation of public education entities, providing general counsel and litigation services.
 Over the years, he has built on his practice and currently emphasizes the following three areas: